 - The Lowdown: Alfred Hitchcock’s penultimate movie is a serial killer shocker about a rash of sex murders in London.
 The movie stars Jon Finch as Richard Blaney, a retired RAF serviceman who finds himself on the run from the police after he’s implicated in the serial stranglings when his ex-wife – who he’d been seen publicly arguing with the previous evening – is found murdered.
 Meanwhile, the real killer – who is actually Blaney’s good friend Bob Rusk (Barry Foster, in a role Michael Caine was offered but turned down because he found the part “disgusting”) – uses Blaney’s implication to begin to cover his own tracks and frame Blaney in the process.
 Will Blaney be able to clear his own name and bring the real killer to justice?
 Frenzy was the last film Hitchcock made in his native England (and the first since 1950’s Stage Fright).

 If you haven’t seen Frenzy our discussion will include massive SPOILERS.

-Sean: So my boyfriend’s capsule review of Frenzy was “Ugly people, ugly clothes, ugly teeth.”
+Sean: My boyfriend’s capsule review of Frenzy was “Ugly teeth, ugly clothes, ugly people.”
 Can you believe it?
 He also thought it “didn’t feel like Hitchcock,” which I thought was interesting because I do see how he could feel that way.

-Kristine: Well, one of my responses to the movie was to do some research on the Christie murders.
+Kristine: One of my responses to the movie was to do some research on the Christie murders.

-Sean: Woah.
-I don’t even know what those are.
+Sean: I don’t even know what those are.
 Was the movie based on a real case?

-Kristine: Well, I think they are significant, because do you remember the pub scene?
-When the detectives are next to Richard Blaney and they say, “It’s been too long since the Christie murders; a good colorful crime spree is good for tourism.”
+Kristine: I think they are significant, because do you remember the pub scene?
+When the detectives are next to Richard Blaney and they say, “It’s been too long since the Christie murders; a good colorful crime spree is good for tourism”?

 Sean: I do remember that, but I didn’t even think about the significance.